helberan/notes/README.md

 export default store;
 ```

-Implement the store into your app using `Provider` and your created `store`.
+Integrate the store into your app using `Provider` and your created `store`:
 ```ts
 import ReactDOM from 'react-dom/client';
 import App from './App.tsx';